pablotron/fastest-js-html-escape/README.md

 ## Usage

+### Run Benchmarks (Easy Way)

+Go to [https://pmdn.org/fastest-js-html-escape/][site] and let the tool run for long enough to accumulate at least 100 results for each implementation.

+Use the "Download" button on the left sidebar to download the raw benchmark results as a [CSV][] file.

+Continue to "Generate Charts".

+### Run Benchmarks (Hard Way)

 Serve the files in `public/` on a local port.
 The tool uses the [Performance API][] from a [web worker][], and [web workers][] cannot be invoked from a `file:///` URL, so you'll need to serve the files in